Slice regular functions as covering maps and global $\star$-roots: Powers in as covering maps

 Thanks to these computations the Jacobian of $\sigma_k$ is equal to

 We now analyze the term $(AC+B^2)N(z)^2(1-t^2)$.
 This can be written as follows

 Therefore we have

-where in the third equality we used the Pell equation.
+where in the third equality we have used the Pell equation.
 Hence we have proved the equality whenever $N(z)\neq0$.
-Now, as the resulting polynomial is of the correct degree, this equality extends also to the set of points where $N(z)=0$. \end{proof}
+Now, as the resulting polynomial is of the right degree, then this equality extends also to the set of points where $N(z)=0$. \end{proof}

 We now want to analyze the zero set of $D\sigma_k$.
 We set

 and we notice that $Q^{k}(t)=p_1^{k-1}(t,1)=(t^2+1)^{k-1}U_{k-1}(\frac{t}{1+t^2})$.
 Therefore $Q^{k}(t)=0$ if and only if $U_{k-1}(t)=0$.
 Now, the zeroes of the Chebyshev polynomials are well known (in particular, $U_{k-1}(t)=0$ if and only if $t=\cos(\frac{n}{k}\pi)$ with $n=1,\dots, k-1$), however to be self-contained, we present here a proof of the fact that such roots are all simple.
 We will later make use of techniques involved in the proof.